 While this is an Ads related restriction, it’s relevant to Messenger since one of the Custom Audiences you can create within Ads Manager are Facebook users who message your page, AKA your subscribers.

-Recall that this restriction was already in effect November 16th for the EEA, but since this relates to Messenger, this restriction was recently cited again by Facebook.
+Recall that this restriction was already in effect November 16th for the EEA and Japan, but since this relates to Messenger, this restriction was recently cited again by Facebook.